gilbertramos/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now configure Roles by going to "Admin"
+Now configure Roles by going to "Admin" to "Agents" then to "Roles".
+Click on "Add New Role", next named it as "Supreme Admin".
+"Add New Department"  "Add New Teams"
 </p>
 <br />